Start Date: 3/14/2024 10:00 AM EDT

 What Participants say about ZB I with Amanda King:

 “ZB is an immediate addition to my practice.
-I noticed on day 4 of ZB I how good my body was feeling in that moment.
-Help to myself and my practice has arrived.”
+I noticed on day 4 of ZB I how good my body was feeling in that moment.”
 Catherine Perman-Andrade, LMBT, CMLDT

 "Thank you for four amazing days of learning—as unfolding awareness, discovery of subtle and meaningful truths that lay waiting to be known and engaged consciously."
 Christine G. LAc